bensheldon/good_job/README.md

 ### Database connections

-Each GoodJob execution thread requires its own database connection that is automatically checked out from Rails’s connection pool. _Allowing GoodJob to create more threads than available database connections can lead to timeouts and is not recommended._ For example:
+Each GoodJob execution thread requires its own database connection that is automatically checked out from Rails’ connection pool. _Allowing GoodJob to create more threads than available database connections can lead to timeouts and is not recommended._ For example:

 ```yaml
 # config/database.yml